Home Compare NVDA vs TTD

 NVIDIA vs The Trade Desk: Which Stock Looks Stronger in 2026?

-NVIDIA holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+NVIDIA holds the cleaner structural position, with the lead spread across stability and growth.
+The Trade Desk does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, NVIDIA is in better shape — its trend is intact while The Trade Desk's trend has broken down.
 That puts structure and market broadly in agreement — NVIDIA's lead looks more confirmed than conflicted.

-Most of the separation is still concentrated in stability.
-NVIDIA Corporation leads by 10 points on the overall comparison score.
+The lead is spread across stability and growth, rather than sitting in one isolated gap.
+NVIDIA Corporation leads by 20 points on the overall comparison score.

 Trajectory Similarity